zapstore/zapstore-cli/README.md

 More will be added soon and will be specified in a NIP.
 These are based off `uname -sm`, lowercased and dashed.

-If your file is compressed (zip and tar.gz supported), uncompressing assumes it will find an executable with the exact name of your package.
+If your file is compressed (zip and tar.gz supported), uncompressing assumes it will find an executable with the exact identifier of your package.

-If the executable has a different name or path inside the compressed file, or has multiple executables, use the `executables` array.
+Use the `executables` array only if the executable has a different name or path inside the compressed file, and/or it has multiple executables.
 Example:

 ```yaml
 phoenixd: